 Why your support matters

-Over 295 people have given to scholarships and research at Imperial by leaving a gift in their will.
+Over 400 people have pledged a gift in their will to scholarships and research at Imperial.
 Legacy gifts help us to advance at the forefront of research and education and plan for the future with confidence.
 The support of inspiring donors gives our wonderful staff and students the courage and confidence to achieve excellence.

 Why do people leave a legacy gift to Imperial?
 Many speak of their wish to “give something back” in gratitude for their own experience at Imperial, and the professional opportunities their education opened up for them.
 For many, it’s an interest in the science that motivates them to give.
 Others want today’s young people to be able to afford their university years, without having to worry about money during their studies.